Psychology (PSYC)

 PSYC 335V.
 Interpersonal Dynamics.
 1 Unit.

 This course focuses on Stetson's Human Diversity Value.
-The student learns more about personality and interpersonal behavior, including his or her own, through firsthand experience in a laboratory setting.
+The student learns more about personality and interpersonal behavior, including their own, through firsthand experience in a laboratory setting.
 The course is unusual in its format.
 After the first day, we meet each time as a self-observational group in which each member of the group assumes responsibility for contributing to the development of a shared understanding of the processes occurring within the group.
 In readings and papers, students become familiar with a variety of theoretical perspectives and observational methods useful in understanding the processes occurring in the group.
 Prerequisites: junior or senior standing and permission of instructor.

 PSYC 343.
 Industrial and Organizational Psychology.
 1 Unit.

 This course applies psychological principles to people in the workplace.
 Topics such as motivation and job satisfaction, communication and conflict management, working conditions, safety and health in the workplace, and work-related stress are included.
 Employee law, the employee selection and appraisal process, employee training and development, and leadership are also discussed.
 Contemporary issues are examined.
-Prerequisite:.PSYC 101S.
-Offered at least once per year.
+Prerequisite: PSYC 101S.
+Offered at least once every two years.

 PSYC 352V.
 Health Psychology.
 1 Unit.